 Similarly, a student who was independently reading “at a level O” at the end of grade three would find herself being inaccurately labeled as a “struggling reader” if her fourth grade teacher were using the new gradient at the start of the following school year.
 To combat this phenomenon, Fountas and Pinnell warn educators to remember that “the recommended grade-level goals are intended to provide reasonable guidelines for grade-level expectations” and should not—their emphasis—use these levels as a basis for grading.

-However, grading students using their reading levels as a guide and determining which students are “struggling” versus “proficient” are two very different things, and while it is rare to encounter examples of the former taking place, I am frequently ambushed by colleagues in the hallway of the elementary school in which I work who breathlessly worry about this or that student “not reading on grade level.”
+However, grading students using their reading levels as a guide and determining which students are “struggling” versus “proficient” are two very different things, and while it is rare to encounter examples of the former taking place, I have frequently, in the past, been ambushed by colleagues who breathlessly worry about this or that student “not reading on grade level.”

 Like them, until recently I had been essentially brainwashed—unintentionally, of course, but due to the ubiquity of the F&P Text Level Gradient and others like it, brainwashed just the same— to believe that children who do not fall within the established ranges of acceptable reading “proficiency” are in need of intervention.
 Never mind that Fountas and Pinnell have a vested interest in as many children as possible being labeled as “in need of reading intervention,” considering that they are also the creators of the Fountas and Pinnell Leveled Literacy Intervention System (LLI), the main goal of which is to “bring students to grade level achievement in reading” (2014).
 And yet, the authors themselves are unsure of what that even really means, as evidenced by their assertion that “[readers’] background knowledge varies widely according to the experiences they have had at home, in the community, and in school….There is probably a range of levels any given student will feel comfortable reading, based on his general understanding of vocabulary, experience in reading texts with different structures, experience in reading different genres, and interests” (2001).
 Even the folks behind their biggest competition, reading level-wise—the Lexile (and by association, the MetaMetrics) crew—insist that “grade equivalent scores [as measured by Lexile measures] are often misinterpreted as being a grade level standard”: